PawelRozniecki/Simple-Search-Engine/README.md

  ### Answer to the question in the provided task

  There are 2 errors in the example:
  1. When entering a fox keyword , the output is in the wrong order.
 The output should be document 3, document 1.
-This is because document 3 has less words.
+This is because document 3 has higher TF-IDF due to having less words in the document.
  2. The requirement was to output document Id's along with their corresponding TF-IDF scores.
 The example doesn't contain the scores